MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 1. On the **Review + create** tab of the **Add virtual machines to a host pool** blade, select **Create**

-   > **Note**: Do not wait for the deployment to complete but instead proceed to the next task.
+   > **Note**: Wait for the deployment to complete before you proceed to the next task.
 The deployment might take about 5 minutes.

 #### Task 4: Configure Azure Virtual Desktop application groups